March 2026 Windows Update — Why You Should Install It Now

 Why This Matters Even If You "Don't Click Dodgy Links"

-Good security habits are important — having solid antivirus protection matters — but they're not a substitute for keeping your operating system patched.
+Good security habits are important, and having solid antivirus protection matters, but they're not a substitute for keeping your operating system patched.
 The updates fix the holes that attackers use to get in.
 Without them, it doesn't matter how careful you are.

 For the full technical details, Bleeping Computer's write-up covers every CVE, and Krebs on Security has analysis of the most critical flaws.